skorch-dev/skorch/docs/user/neuralnet.rst

         ('linear0.bias', {'lr': 1}),
     ]

-If your use case requires you to use a non-default PyTorch optimizer then you can create a method and assign it to optimizer property:
+Your use case may require an optimizer whose signature differs from a default PyTorch optimizer's signature.
+In that case, you can define a custom function that reroutes the arguments as needed and pass it to the ``optimizer`` parameter:

 .. code:: python